Customer referrals are undoubtedly one of the most effective methods of generating new opportunities.

 “Customer testimonials have the highest effectiveness rating for content marketing at 89%.”Social Fresh

-Consider opting a referral program or offer incentives for those that make an introduction.
+Consider adopting a referral program or offer incentives for those that make an introduction.

 By creating multiple opportunities for happy customers to provide a referral, or at least give a glowing testimonial, you vastly increase your chances of actually seeing them materialise.